Texas City of Abilene Stops Adding Fluoride to Drinking Water

 “Water fluoridation is a public health policy based on a solid foundation of evidence.
 When new research is published, health experts scrutinize it to make sure it meets high standards for public safety,” Charlotte W. Lewis, a member of the American Academy of Pediatricians, said in a statement on Sept.
 26.

-In August, the federal National Toxicology Program found that there appears to be a link between higher amounts of fluoride exposure and a lower IQ in kids.
+In August, the federal National Toxicology Program found that there appears to be a link between higher amounts of fluoride exposure and a lower IQ in children.
 The agency used studies involving fluoride levels at about twice the recommended limit for drinking water.

 The Associated Press contributed to this report.